- 365Pay Application: Available to all GMA users via Apple or Google Play stores. Allows for Touchless Transactions.

 - Worldline/Six will deposit your money directly to your bank less the transaction fee daily.

 All SIM cards will be shipped activated and will have a binding contract for twelve months.
 Operators will receive a recurring fee from 365.
-If total data plan volume is exceeded, additional fees will apply.
+If the total data plan volume is exceeded, additional fees will apply.

 - If an Operator decides to cancel connectivity via SIM card prior to twelve months, they will still need to pay for twelve months since it is a binding contract.